There was no question about whether I’d go.

 It’s one of the most famous buildings in the world for a reason.

-It costs ₹1250/$16 for foreigners to visit and₹250/$3 for Indians.
-For that price, you’ll gain entrance to everything, as well as a bottle of water, map of Agra, and shoe covers.
+It costs ₹1300/$17 for foreigners to visit and ₹250/$3 for Indians.
+For that price, you’ll gain entrance to everything, as well as a bottle of water, a map of Agra, and the mandatory shoe covers.

-The Taj is closed on Fridays: Take note!
+First of all, the Taj is closed on Fridays: Take note!
 The Taj Mahal is closed every Friday, so make sure you don’t plan your trip to Agra to coincide with this.
-There’s a mosque on the grounds of the Taj Mahal, so they close the complex for people who want to attend the religious services that are held there.
+There’s a mosque on the grounds of the Taj Mahal, so they close the complex every Friday for people who want to attend the religious services that are held there.

-The Taj Mahal opens at 6 a.m. and closes at 7 p.m. on all other days of the week.
+On every other day, the Taj Mahal opens at 6 a.m. and closes at 7 p.m — these times roughly coincide with sunrise and sunset.
 It’s also open at night for five nights around every full moon, from 8:30 pm until 12:30 a.m. — I really want to do this next time!

 There are three different entrances: The East Gate, the South Gate, and the West Gate.
-There are advantages and disadvantages to all three, but I eventually settled on the East Gate.
+There are advantages and disadvantages to all three, but I think the best is the East Gate.
 Here’s a quick rundown: